+Here $\tilde{X}_2$ is introduced only as an affine reparameterization (i.e., a classical calibration) of the second readout implied by $P=-1$; we do not interpret $\tilde{X}_2$ itself as a survival probability of any unitary.
+Then, we have

-Therefore, if $P(\hat{U}_1, \hat{U}_2)=-1$ is achievable with self-fidelities, then a mere affine re-labeling of the second readout (which does not alter the $L^2$-geometry behind {\bf Theorem~\ref{thm:cs-pcc}}) would enforce the complementary identity in Eq.~(\ref{eq:affine-to-complement}).
-However, {\bf Corollary~\ref{cor:no-perfect-complement}} shows that no pair of unitaries can realize this point-wise complementarity; hence, we establish a theorem as follow: \begin{theorem}[Impossibility of $P=-1$ for self-fidelities] For two nontrivial unitary operations $\hat{U}_1, \hat{U}_2 \in \mathrm{U}(d)$, the perfect anti-correlation of the random variables $X_j(\ket{\psi}) = \bigl| \bra{\psi}\hat{U}_j\ket{\psi} \bigr|^2$ ($j=1,2$) cannot be attained; equivalently, $P(\hat{U}_1, \hat{U}_2) = -1$ is not reachable. \end{theorem}
+Therefore, if $P(\hat{U}_1, \hat{U}_2)=-1$ is achievable with the survival probabilities, then a mere affine re-labeling of the second readout (which does not alter the $L^2$-geometry behind {\bf Theorem~\ref{thm:cs-pcc}}) would enforce the complementary identity in Eq.~(\ref{eq:affine-to-complement}).
+However, {\bf Corollary~\ref{cor:no-perfect-complement}} shows that no pair of unitaries can realize this point-wise complementarity; hence, we establish a theorem as follow: \begin{theorem}[Impossibility of $P=-1$ for survival probabilities] For two nontrivial unitary operations $\hat{U}_1, \hat{U}_2 \in \mathrm{U}(d)$, the perfect anti-correlation of the random variables $X_j(\ket{\psi}) = \bigl| \bra{\psi}\hat{U}_j\ket{\psi} \bigr|^2$ ($j=1,2$) cannot be attained; equivalently, $P(\hat{U}_1, \hat{U}_2) = -1$ is not reachable. \end{theorem}

-The unattainability of $P=-1$ for self-fidelities means that, within the present (a-sort-of) gate-comparison model, one cannot realize a pair of readouts whose linear fluctuations are \emph{perfectly} anti-aligned across the entire input-state ensemble.
-Metrologically, the ``contrast-only'' limit has \emph{no physical realization} here: some common-mode sensitivity remains inescapable.
+The unattainability of $P=-1$ for survival probabilities means that, within the present (a-sort-of) gate-comparison model, one cannot realize a pair of readouts whose linear fluctuations are \emph{perfectly} anti-aligned across the entire input-state ensemble.
+Metrologically, the ``contrast-only'' limit has no physical realization here: some residual shared sensitivity across the two readouts remains inescapable.

-\section{Self-Fidelity in Practice: Bloch-sphere Ramsey Interferometry and Loschmidt Echo}
+\section{Survival Probability in Practice: Bloch-sphere Ramsey Interferometry and Loschmidt Echo}